South Australian Railways East-West Stock: Cafeteria car C1

+The interior had a central kitchen/servery area flanked by eight tables and seating for 46 sitting passengers.

 When it first entered service, the vehicle was fitted with full-width concertina diaphragms and a full-depth diaphragm, and painted royal blue along the windowline; no colour photos of that scheme exist.
-Because of the concertinas the vehicle had to be marshalled adjacent to steel carriages or V&SAR jointly-owned stock to prevent damage.
-Additionally, since the vehicle did not have doors on either side, access was only available from adjacent vehicles, including stock deliveries for the kitchen staff.
+Because of the concertinas the vehicle had to be marshalled next to steel carriages or V&SAR jointly-owned stock to prevent damage.
+Additionally, since the vehicle did not have doors to station platforms on either side, access was only available from adjacent vehicles, including stock deliveries for the kitchen staff.
 Externally the vehicle was left unpainted on the corrugated sections and with black undergear, but all other surfaces were a deep royal blue.
 Internally, the car was painted beige including the tables; the upholstery was brown.
 The tables were fitted with an aluminium strip around the edges, and the floor was a black and white chequered linoleum surface.
-The design was improved in 1953 with the fitting of shock absorbers between the axle boxes and the bogie frames.
+The car's riding qualitiies were improved in 1953 when the first pair of Commonwealth bogies made by Bradford Kendall – a design that was eventually to become widespread on Australian railways – was fitted in a test program.

-In the early 1960s the Cafeteria Car was repainted with a dark green replacing the previous blue, to give the car something of an inverse version of the livery then applied to the Steel fleet - then painted green with a cream band along the windows.
-The roof was repainted black at the same time.
+In the early 1960s the car was repainted with a dark green replacing the previous blue, to give the car something of an inverse version of the livery then applied to steel country lines cars.
+Subsequently it was painted green with a cream band along the windows and a black roof.

-The car caught fire in 1967 at Bowmans and was completely gutted, requiring a complete internal rebuild.
-As part of those works the full-width concertinas were removed from the ends and replaced with the regular style, and the car was repainted into the then-modern Regal Red and silver scheme as applied to the Overland stock and the new AD and BD cars.

-The original Bradken bogies, similar to those used under the 500, 600 and 700 series cars, were replaced in 1971 with Commonwealth style bogies.
-The old bogies were then fitted to car DC783.

-In 1982 the vehicle was hired to Victoria, to provide on-train catering as a temporary measure until enough of the new BRN and BRS buffet cars entered service; it was first observed as a regular vehicle on the Gippslander service to Sale.
-However, the car was found to have considerable rust in the frames during an overhaul, so the lease was cancelled and the car returned to Australian National in 1986.
-On arrival it was transferred to temporary bogies and stored at Islington Railway Workshops; in June 1988 it was purchased by the Port Dock Station Museum (now the National Railway Museum), where it was removed from its bogies and restored.
+The car caught fire in 1967 at Bowmans railway station, requiring a complete internal rebuild.
+As part of those works the full-width concertinas were removed from the ends and replaced with the regular style, and the car was repainted into the regal red and silver colour scheme applied to the Overland cars and the new AD and BD cars.
+In 1982 the vehicle was hired to Victoria to provide on-train catering as a temporary measure until enough of the new BRN and BRS buffet cars entered service; it was first observed as a regular vehicle on the Gippslander service to Sale.
+However, the car was found to have considerable rust in the frames, so the lease was cancelled and the car returned to Australian National in 1986.

+In 1988 the cafeteria car was purchased by the Port Dock Station Museum (now the National Railway Museum, Port Adelaide), where it was restored.
+Since then it has been used for its original purpose on special events days and when hired by groups.